THINTHINHLAING/thinthinhlaing.github.io/_posts/2026-02-28-applied-data-science-project.md

 From a business perspective, reliable identification of dissatisfied users is more critical than full 3-class granularity.

 This motivated a reformulation of the modelling objective.
+To address this limitation, a redesigned binary classification framework was implemented.

 #### Phase 4 – Binary Redesign (Dissatisfaction Detection)

-#### 5.6 Binary Redesign – Problem Reformulation & Model Setup
+##### 5.6 Binary Redesign – Problem Reformulation & Model Setup

 Following the deployment limitation identified in Phase 3, the modelling objective was reformulated from 3-class sentiment classification into binary dissatisfaction detection to improve real-world deployment suitability.